 3. Clogged Milk Ducts

-Clogged ducts are fairly common, but are more likely to happen if your baby is struggling to nurse for any reason.
+Clogged ducts are fairly common but are more likely to happen if your baby is struggling to nurse for any reason.
 Wearing tight bras or shirts that compress the breast may also lead to clogged milk ducts.

 If a clogged milk duct isn’t treated quickly, mastitis can occur.
 Mastitis is an infection triggered by bacteria in the breast, causing the tissues to become inflamed.
-It also leads to redness, pain, and fever (source).
+It also leads to redness, pain, and fever (3).

-Thrush is a specific type of fungal infection similar to mastitis and is most often caused by the overgrowth of yeast, which thrives in warm, moist environments (source).
+Thrush is a specific type of fungal infection similar to mastitis and is most often caused by the overgrowth of yeast, which thrives in warm, moist environments (5).
 It manifests in shiny or flaky skin on the breast accompanied by pain.

 The easiest way to know if thrush is likely involved is to inspect your baby’s mouth.
 Thrush is often passed to both mother and baby if either has the infection.
 If your baby has thrush, their mouth will likely have white patches that look like leftover milk and can’t be easily wiped off.

-6. Letdown Pain
+6. Let-down Pain

 7. Sore and Cracked Nipples

-No mom can escape a little bit of tenderness to the nipples, especially at the start of breastfeeding.
+No mom can escape a little tenderness to the nipples, especially at the start of breastfeeding.
 However, some women experience soreness, cracking, and even bleeding on and around their nipples.
 This can make the process of nursing extremely painful.